hvbargen/vscode-pmd-daemon/README.md

     java -cp pmd-core*.jar pmd-plsql*.jar -jar vscode-pmd-daemon.jar -Dlog4j.configuration=file:log4j.properties --language plsql --ruleset category/plsql/bestpractices.xml --source c:\my_workspace\ddl

+## Output format

+The program emits the following text lines while working.
+The first word in each line can be used to detect the type of the line.

+At program startup:

+    STARTUP message

+At the beginning of the examination a new or changed file:

+    BEGIN-ANALYSIS filename

+For each rule violation in the file:

+    MSG begin-line:begin-column to end-line:end-column severity [rule-name] violation description

+At the end of the examination of a new or changed file:

+    END-ANALYSIS filename

+At program shutdown:

+    SHUTDOWN

 ## Logging

 By creating a file `log4j.properties`, one can debug what happens.